 - 1. Set the thermostat's system mode to HEAT or AUTO and change the fan mode to AUTO.
 See Figure 1. - 2.
 Set the temperature selector to the desired temperature level.
-The compressor, outdoor fan, and blower motor will cycle on and off to maintain the indoor temperature at the desired heating level.
+The outdoor fan, blower motor, and heater kit will cycle on and off to maintain the indoor temperature at the desired heating level.